-Student essay competition 2022 – Call for papers!
-Award: Travel to Asia
+Student essay competition 2023 – Call for papers!

-The Swedish Foundation for Human Rights invites submissions to its fourth essay competition for Bachelor and Master students from various academic disciplines.
+The Swedish Foundation for Human Rights and University College Stockholm invite submissions to this year’s essay competition for Bachelor and Master’s students from various academic disciplines.
+The essay competition aims at examining the human rights, peace and security nexus.

-Essays could be on a general level, or for example be delimited to a specific right, conflict, or geographic area, and refer to one or various relevant regional mechanisms and intergovernmental institutions.
-They must however, relate to the nexus between human rights and peace and security.
+Essays could be on a general level, or for example be delimited to a specific right, conflict, or geographic area.
+They must however, make connections between human rights and peace and security.

 We invite students from different academic disciplines to participate, such as (but not limited to): law, political science, peace and conflict studies, human rights studies, gender studies, international relations, development studies, criminology, anthropology, history and journalism.
 The essays can be written as part of a specific course or independently.

-Eligibility: The submitter of an essay must be enrolled in a Bachelor’s or Master’s program in a university or other higher learning institution in Sweden.
-Please note that a certificate of enrolment for the spring or autumn semester 2022 must be attached to the essay submission.
+Eligibility: The author of an essay must be enrolled in a Bachelor’s or Master’s program in a university or other higher learning institution in a Nordic country.
+Please note that a certificate of enrolment for the spring or autumn semester 2023 must be attached to the essay submission.

-Disclaimer: The Swedish Foundation of Human Rights reserves the right to adapt, change or cancel the first prize award should exceptional circumstances arise, such as new world wide Covid-related restrictions or security concerns.
+Disclaimer: We serve the right to adapt, change or cancel the first prize award should exceptional circumstances arise.
 In such event we will as far as possible and in discussion with the winner strive to replace the award with a suitable alternative.

-Please email email@example.com to register your interest to participate in the competition and submit your essay no later than October 2, 2022.
+Please email firstname.lastname@example.org to register your interest to participate in the competition by June 30, 2023 and submit your essay no later than October 1, 2023.
 Title your email ”Essay Submission”.
-For further information please contact Sofia Ekarv, Program Manager & International Law Advisor at the Swedish Foundation for Human Rights, firstname.lastname@example.org.
+For further information please contact email@example.com.

 Testimony of Helmer Jonelid, winner of the essay competition in 2021